 Caviar: More Than a Name, A Protected Designation and a Know-How

-For many years, farmed caviar has suffered from a much lower quality than wild caviar, which is largely due to the inherent fragility of the fish.
+For many years, farmed caviar has suffered from a much lower quality than wild caviar, mainly due to the inherent fragility of the fish.
 Today, however, fish farmers’ professionalism has reached such a level of knowledge and perfection that farmed caviar is now just as good as wild caviar.
 It should be noted that France is one of the largest caviar producers in the world: with sturgeons raised in the greatest respect for environmental and animal welfare standards, the country produces caviar of extremely high quality.

 The Art of Choosing the Right Caviar

 The Beluga (Huso huso) is one of the largest fish in the world: it can reach up to six metres in length and weigh 1,000 kilos!
 It is also the rarest species, therefore the most precious…and the most expensive.
 Its grains are the largest, varying from light grey to dark grey.
-Their membrane is very fine and fragile, but the eggs are firm, making it one of the softest caviar.
+Their membrane is very thin and fragile, but the eggs are firm, making it one of the softest caviar.

 The Art of Tasting Caviar…

 Quantities vary according to the occasion, and one should know that caviar is served with a teaspoon!
 Which is why a portion of 10 grams will be perfect for a discovery, 20 to 30 grams will be a quality tasting, and 50 grams a really generous tasting.
 Now, proper conservation is essential between the time of the purchase and the time of consumption.
 Caviar should be kept in a cool place, between—2° and + 2 °C, to prevent the eggs from becoming too shiny, hardening or sticking together.
-It is recommended to take it out for several minutes before serving, so that it returns to an optimal temperature of around 8° C. This way allows it to fully exhale its fresh and salty flavour.
+It is recommended to take it out several minutes before serving, so that it returns to an optimal temperature of around 8° C. This way allows it to fully exhale its fresh and salty flavour.

 Service is a crucial moment before any tasting, whether one is a great restaurateur or a simple host receiving friends for dinner.
 The ideal way to serve caviar is in a mother-of-pearl service: it is a noble material that will sublimate this ‘black gold’ without altering its taste.
 This is why silver and stainless steel, which give a metallic taste, should be avoided at all costs.
-If mother-of-pearl services are not available in your cupboards, then glass, crystal or porcelain is the best choice.
+If mother-of-pearl services are not available in your cupboards, then glass, crystal or porcelain are the best choice.

 To Be Tasted With a Teaspoon